rsmsctr/musicbotDocker/README.md

 1.) log into target machine that has the docker daemon

-2.) run "git clone https://github.com/rapiddd/musicbotDocker" in your terminal
+2.) download the project using git in your terminal

     git clone https://github.com/rapiddd/musicbotDocker